 In themselves the UN FCCC aims already accept consequences from global warming, recognising that the risks and impacts of climate change would only be reduced, not eliminated.
 Thus, they may prove insufficient, particularly with slow uptake from international governments, and the potential for political pressures to delay or disrupt progress.

 Progress is also likely inhibited by the ability of companies to externalise costs associated with carbon emissions.
 For example, a company’s activities or products may release significant quantities of atmospheric CO2.
 Although unsustainable, it is generally unlikely that the company responsible will be paying significantly towards atmospheric CO2 reduction, or pricing the cost of CO2 removal into the finished product.
-The costs of climate change adaption will fall to society as a whole, often with poorer countries suffering greater damage (and costs) than richer, industrialised countries, which have historically often benefitted from the industry that generated much of the carbon-emissions in the first place.
-This typifies externalised costs: the company that responsible for the emissions has not paid for the consequences.
-Generally consumers buying that company’s goods may not pay a price reflecting the true cost of dealing with the CO2 involved in production or use.
-The company in question is left with little incentive to either reduce carbon-emissions or to develop a strategy for achievement of carbon-neutrality , .
+The costs of climate change adaption will fall to society as a whole, often with poorer countries suffering greater damage (and costs) than richer, industrialised countries, which have historically often benefitted from the industry that generated much of the carbon emissions in the first place.
+This typifies externalised costs: the company that responsible for the emissions have not paid for the consequences.
+Generally, consumers buying that company’s goods may not pay a price reflecting the true cost of dealing with the CO2 involved in production or use.
+The company in question is left with little incentive to either reduce carbon-emissions or to develop a strategy for the achievement of carbon-neutrality , .
 Although many companies will be responsible for lower levels of carbon-emissions the same arguments still apply.

 Sustainable investing, with carbon emissions in mind, is one way of encouraging companies to reduce carbon emissions.
 Also, awareness of ethical investment appears to be increasing rapidly, with £13.2 billion assets under management in the UK ethical funds sector in March 2017 according to the IMA (Investment Management Association) in 2016 .